 I am probate litigation attorney David I. Grauer, of White Plains, New York.
-If you are involved in a contested will or trust dispute in Westchester County, call my office for a free phone consultation to discuss your probate objection.
+If you are involved in a contested will or trust dispute, call my office for a free phone consultation to discuss your probate objection.
 We will go over concerns such as:

 - Were the terms of the will or trust recently revised fairly and properly?

 - Did the executor, a beneficiary, or some other party use undue influence to cause the decedent to draft or revise the will or terms of the trust?

 - Was the original draft or revision of the will or trust witnessed properly?

 - Did the decedent have proper capacity, and were all requisite formalities complied with?

 - Is there a suspicion of estate fraud, undervaluation of assets or hidden assets?

 - Was the decedent of sound mind when drafting or revising the will or terms of the trust?